mdreveton/mdreveton.github.io/_news/announcement_2025_neurips_jasa.md

 I’m thrilled to share a few updates!
 - I’ve recently been appointed Assistant Professor at Gustave-Eiffel University.
-- Our paper, [https://doi.org/10.1080/01621459.2025.2569711](“When Does Bottom-Up Beat Top-Down in Hierarchical Community Detection?”), has been accepted for publication in the Journal of the American Statistical Association (JASA).
+- Our paper, [“When Does Bottom-Up Beat Top-Down in Hierarchical Community Detection?”](https://doi.org/10.1080/01621459.2025.2569711), has been accepted for publication in the Journal of the American Statistical Association (JASA).
-- [https://elaines-liu.github.io](Elaine Liu) and I will be attending NeurIPS 2025 in San Diego to present our paper, “Optimal Graph Clustering without Edge Density Signals.”
+- [Elaine Liu](https://elaines-liu.github.io) and I will be attending NeurIPS 2025 in San Diego to present our paper, “Optimal Graph Clustering without Edge Density Signals.”